-If you haven’t received an energy bill in a while
+If you haven’t received an accurate energy bill in a while

-If you haven’t received a gas or electricity bill for over a year, you might not have to pay for all the energy you’ve used.
+If you haven’t received an accurate gas or electricity bill for over a year, you might not have to pay for all the energy you’ve used.

 Under 'back billing' rules, your supplier cannot send you a bill for energy you used more than 12 months ago.

 If your supplier tries to charge you for more than 12 months’ energy use, you should write to them.

 Tell them that you’re protected by the back billing rules and should only be charged for 1 year's energy use.